As you begin the healing process, there are two points to remember—

 - Helps you maintain future options regarding criminal prosecution, university disciplinary action, and/or civil action against the perpetrator.

 As a student at UAB and a member of the community, you have several options available to you.
 You are not obligated to take any action, but it is recommended that you report the incident and seek support.
 You may choose any one or a combination of the following:

 - Civil Suit

 UAB Non-Academic Student Code of Conduct

 The action taken by the University is separate and different from that taken by the judicial court system.
 The result of the court's investigation or decision does not necessarily influence the investigation or decision of the Non-Academic Student Conduct Officer.
-If you wish to file a conduct complaint through the University, contact the Assistant Vice-President for Student Life at 934-4175 or the Non-Academic Student Conduct Officer at 975-4412 (see the student handbook Direction for further explanation of the University's Non-Academic Student Conduct process or the Non-Academic Student Conduct website ).
+If you wish to file a conduct complaint through the University, contact the Assistant Vice-President for Student Life at 934-4175 or the Non-Academic Student Conduct Officer at 975-4412 (see the Non-Academic Student Conduct website for further explanation of the University's Non-Academic Student Conduct process).
 There are various formal or informal options available to you if the accused is UAB-affiliated.

 Criminal Prosecution and/or Civil Suit

 You are urged to report a sexual assault to the police.
 Reporting an incident does not mean you have to prosecute or continue with legal proceedings or university conduct action.
 Reporting does help you to maintain future options regarding criminal prosecution, university conduct action, and/or civil action against the perpetrator.
 If you choose to take action through the court system, a counselor from Rape Response is available to explain the specifics about the criminal and civil processes.
 Call 323-7273.

 Title IX Deputy Coordinator and Director of Student Engagement

 Title IX Coordinator and Assistant Vice President for Student Life